-This bill expands criminal penalties related to the illegal use of a motor vehicle master key.
-Under current law, it is a crime of the fourth degree to knowingly possess a motor vehicle master key or device designed to operate a lock on a motor vehicle; start a motor vehicle without an ignition key; or to offer or advertise for sale, sell, or give to a person a motor vehicle master key or device designed to operate a lock on a motor vehicle or start a motor vehicle without an ignition key.
+This bill expands the scope of criminal activities associated with motor vehicle master keys or devices or starting a motor vehicle without a key, subject to prosecution under State law as a crime of the fourth degree.
+The bill makes it a crime of the fourth degree to possess a key fob, master key, or other technology for unlawful purposes to access or operate a motor vehicle.
+The bill also makes it a crime of the fourth degree to advertise or sell the technology or devices to access and operate a motor vehicle.
 A crime of the fourth degree is punishable by a term of imprisonment of up to 18 months, a fine of up to \$10,000, or both.